 We develop and protect our intellectual property portfolio by registering our patents, trademarks, copyrights and domain names.
 We have also adopted a comprehensive set of internal rules for intellectual property management.
 These guidelines set the obligations of our employees and create a reporting mechanism in connection with our intellectual property protection.
-We have entered into standard employee agreements and confidentiality and non-compete agreements with our full-time R&D staffs, which provide that the intellectual property created by them in connection with their employment with us is our intellectual property.
+We have entered into standard employee agreements and confidentiality and noncompete agreements with our full-time R&D staffs, which provide that the intellectual property created by them in connection with their employment with us is our intellectual property.

-As of the date of this prospectus, we have registered 101 patents, 167 trademarks, 192 copyrights, and 117 domain names in China and overseas.
+As of the date of this annual report, we have registered 284 patents, 418 trademarks, 310 copyrights and 126 domain names in China and overseas.
 We have obtained the license from Kingsoft to use its "金山云" and "Kingsoft Cloud" trademarks.
 We have also obtained the license from Kingsoft Group to use some of its registered patents during their terms of registration.
 We intend to vigorously protect our technology and proprietary rights, but there can be no assurance that our efforts will be successful.
 Even if our efforts are successful, we may incur significant costs in defending our rights.
-See "Risk Factors - Risks Relating to Our Business and Industry - We could incur substantial costs in protecting or defending our intellectual property rights, and any failure to protect our intellectual property could adversely affect our business, results of operations and financial condition."
+See "Risk Factors-Risks Relating to Our Business and Industry-We could incur substantial costs in protecting or defending our intellectual property rights, and any failure to protect our intellectual property could adversely affect our business, results of operations and financial condition."

 Despite our efforts to protect our proprietary rights, unauthorized parties may attempt to copy or otherwise obtain and use our technology.
 Monitoring unauthorized use of our technology is difficult and costly, and we cannot be certain that the steps we have taken will prevent misappropriation of our technology.
 From time to time, we may have to resort to litigation to enforce our intellectual property rights, which could result in substantial costs and diversion of our resources.
 In addition, third parties may initiate litigation against us alleging infringement of their proprietary rights or declaring their non-infringement of our intellectual property rights.
 In the event of a successful claim of infringement and our failure or inability to develop non-infringing technology or license the infringed or similar technology on a timely basis, our business could be harmed.
 Even if we are able to license the infringed or similar technology, license fees could be substantial and may adversely affect our results of operations.
-See "Risk Factors - Risks Relating to Our Business and Industry - We may in the future be subject to legal proceedings and litigation, including intellectual property disputes, which are costly and may subject us to significant liability and increased costs of doing business.
-Our business may be adversely affected if it is alleged or determined that our technology infringes the intellectual property rights of others."